12 Best PPC Platforms in 2025

 5. LinkedIn

-Owned by Microsoft, LinkedIn has about $830 million users and what differentiates it from other PPC platforms is that it lets you target a unique audience.
-You can target professionals based on career information such as company, job title and more.
+Owned by Microsoft, LinkedIn has about 900 million users.
+What differentiates it from other PPC platforms and simultaneously makes it one of the best PPC platforms is that it lets you target a unique audience.
+Namely, you can target professionals based on career information such as company, job title, and more.

 LinkedIn Ads also function as auctions, so you only pay if someone clicks on your ad.